Start a Clothing Line: Complete Guide 2026

 • How to deal with sizing and composition.

-• What to pay attention to regarding sustainability claims.
+• What to consider with sustainability claims.

 For more details: Care labels and legal requirements for clothing and UPV legislation for textiles.